 Improving Social Efficiency of local markets is not protectionism

-This against a backdrop of many similar initiatives in the UK, each with a slightly different flavour.
+There are many similar initiatives in the UK, each with a slightly different flavour.
 There are several terms for this 'movement'.
 One is Community supported agriculture - the antithesis of global food chains. it is not just this country, but many others seeing a mini-boom in model of farming where growers sell direct to consumers.
 Growing food growing momentum (FEC blog) Develop rural entrepreneurs

 Armed Forces Day July 2018Fritters Sisters (left) couldn't make enough fritters.
 Spam fritters, potato cakes, vinegar cake.
 The Larder team summoned up some wartime recipes and shared stories of rationing at #ArmedForcesDay 2018, explaining how food rations were better for us!Some of the old wartime commandments looked just right to the younger generations on the Flagmarket .....